julixian/MyVisualNovelTransTools/README.md

 To decompress/compress(Actually just add a TPW\x00 sign) IceSoft TPW sign Script files<br/>
 ## LambdaLAXArchiveTool
 To extract/repack Lambda engine .lax Archive<br/>
-Uniformly use LZSS compression to repack<br/>
+Uniformly use lzss fake compression to repack<br/>
 ## MajiroScriptSimpleTool
 To dump/inject Majiro Script .mjs(decrypted by mjcrypt) file or MajiroOBJV file(need to change file-extend-name to .mjs)<br/>
 To change MajiroOBJX to MajiroOBJV You can see [GalgameReverse Project](https://github.com/YuriSizuku/GalgameReverse)<br/>